yogita-2708/yogita-2708/README.md

 ## About Me

-I have a strong background in both front-end and back-end development, and I'm always eager to learn and explore new technologies.
+I have a strong background in front-end development, and I'm always eager to learn and explore new technologies.
 My goal is to build elegant, efficient, and user-friendly web applications that make a positive impact on users' lives.

 ## What You'll Find Here